 Leave room for some social time after the rehearsal – if you have a paid for Zoom account you can leave the meeting running after the rehearsal for people to chat – you might want to use breakout rooms for this again or just see how it goes.
 You could also consider more organised social activities like a pub quiz (breakout rooms can work well for teams) or giving people a chance to talk about and share the music they have been listening to.

 Safeguarding is just as relevant for online events as it is for in person events.
-Many of the principles are the same and some common sense procedures can make a big difference - you can read our Safeguarding guidance for an overview of the key principles.
+Many of the principles are the same and some common sense procedures can make a big difference - you can read our Safeguarding guidance for an overview of the key principles and our Online safeguarding resource for specific guidance.
 Orchestras for All has produced safeguarding policies, guidance and practice, and Music Mark has collected a list of useful advice from sources including the ISM and Musicians' Union.

 We hope you find this Making Music resource useful.
 If you have any comments or suggestions about the guidance please contact us.
 Whilst every effort is made to ensure that the content of this guidance is accurate and up to date, Making Music do not warrant, nor accept any liability or responsibility for the completeness or accuracy of the content, or for any loss which may arise from reliance on the information contained in it.